We provide full Transport Planning services from inception and feasibility through to planning, post-permission and detailed design.

 Our highly experienced teams also provide expert witness and appeal support for public inquiries and court hearings.

-We operate from our Head Office in Woking and from our regional offices across the UK, including London, Bristol and Birmingham, combining local knowledge with national perspective.
+We operate from our Head Office in Woking and from our regional offices across the UK, including London and Bristol, combining local knowledge with national perspective.
 Mayer Brown deliver Transport Planning expertise that is effective, sustainable and innovative.

 Site Feasibility Assessments